Funatiq/cuclark/README.md

 For example, say objects to be classified are reads in "sample.fa" (e.g., located in the current directory), and results to be stored in "result.csv".
 A basic command line is:

-$ ./classify_metagenome.sh -O ./sample.fa -R ./result
+`$ ./classify_metagenome.sh -O ./sample.fa -R ./result`

-As explained in the section "MANUAL & OPTIONS", thanks to identifiers "-O" and "-R", the script will pass the objects file "sample.fa" and results will be stored in "./result.csv".
-Objects are classified against the targets and the taxonomy rank defined by the last execution of ./set_targets.sh.
+As explained in the section "MANUAL & OPTIONS", thanks to identifiers `-O` and `-R`, the script will pass the objects file "sample.fa" and results will be stored in "./result.csv".
+Objects are classified against the targets and the taxonomy rank defined by the last execution of `./set_targets.sh`.

 IMPORTANT NOTES:
 - The targets definition is automatically passed to CLARK in step II.
-The file has been computed by set_targets.sh.
+The file has been computed by `set_targets.sh`.

-- The script set_targets.sh assumes that each reference file from bacteria, viruses or custom database contains a GI number (in the RefSeq records format: ">gi|<number>|ref|<accession>|<text>").
+- The script `set_targets.sh` assumes that each reference file from bacteria, viruses or custom database contains a GI number (in the RefSeq records format: ">gi|<number>|ref|<accession>|<text>").
 If a GI number is missing in a file, then this file will not be used for the classification.